 If the answer is yes, then Silvia is not a good fit.
 If you are very focused, you can prepare milk-based drinks for four people in 20-25 minutes.
 I found it became more chore than pleasure, so I limited group service to three people (myself included).
 After upgrading to a heat exchanger espresso machine, I never wait for it, independent of group size.
 To be clear, I can recommend Silvia if you're willing to work a little harder and don't mind the inherent delays.
 If you decide later to upgrade, its resale is very good.

 Reminder: Don't skimp on the grinder.
 I initially paired Silvia with the Solis Maestro.
 It is a capable grinder for drip coffee and a good price-to-performance value.
 However, frustrated by inconsistencies in my pours, I later upgraded to the Rancilio Rocky.
 Rocky doesn't have the "float" it its settings like Maestro, thanks to Rocky's top burr being set in a threaded brass cylinder; in contrast, Maestro's rides atop a nylon bushing.
 Like Silvia, Rocky is also a heavy, solid performer (approximately 25 and 15 lbs, respectively).

 This review was my first official consumer review and it was originally written in 2003 based on a stock Rancilio Silvia.
-See Rancilio Silvia Flash Review, Reloaded for an update based on a modified electronically-controlled version of this very popular home espresso machine (NB: this modification is often called a "PID" because of the Proportional-Integral-Derivative algorithms the controller uses).
+I revisited the latest version 10 years later in the Rancilio Silvia Review.
+See Rancilio Silvia with PID for the 2005 review of a modified electronically-controlled version of this very popular home espresso machine (NB: this modification is often called a "PID" because of the Proportional-Integral-Derivative algorithms the controller uses).